 Now that we are aware of some of the possible causes, let’s see in what ways you can treat and heal a pimple on your lip effectively.

 Before doing that, you must be sure that it is only a pimple and not a cold sore near your lips.
 Cold sores usually look like a group of blisters or as a tender crust or scab that usually form on the outer edges of your lips.
-It is commonly caused by a virus rather than bacteria as it might be the case of pimples and acne.
+They are caused by the Herpes simplex virusi XA sexually transmitted virus mainly affecting the genitals that is caused when two people engage in kissing or an oral sexual act. as opposed to bacteria, which are more commonly the cause of pimples and acne.

-Usually, a pimple on your lip starts as a slightly painful red bump on lip line which might develop into pus-filled blisters that can get infected with bacteria, if not taken care of on time.
-But you need not rush to a dermatologist at the first sight of a pimple on your lips.
-You can safely try a few of the remedies mentioned below that are effective in treating a pimple.
+Usually, a pimple on your lip starts as a slightly painful red bump on the lip line, which might develop into pus-filled blisters that can get infected with bacteria, if not taken care of in time.
+There is no need to rush to a dermatologist in the first instance, as you can safely try a few of the remedies mentioned below that are effective in treating a pimple.

 How To Get Rid Of A Pimple On Your Lip

 If you are wondering how to get rid of lip pimples quickly, try a hot or cold compress, which can be very effective in dealing with a lip pimple.
 It not only reduces the swelling of pimples but also offers instant relief from pain.
 While a cold compress helps in shrinking the pores, a hot compress adds the right pressure to cause a pimple to burst and heal.
 You should avoid a hot compress in case of inflammation and redness.
 Also, be careful not to put the compress directly on the pimple.
 You can use a wet towel (warm or cold) in a ziplock bag to make your own compress at home.

 - Castor Oil